 Important steps are:

-Business Content Example for your reference
+Business Content Example

 As stated before, we recommend, that you configure the BYD – SAC Integration optimized to your need.